nickft/tma-label-manager/README.md

 - Postgresql Database

 **(Update)** For the bandwidth limitation to be performed you need to launch a script as root.
 Basically, the script (executed on host) receives commands from the container and enforces the bandwidth rules to the host's interfaces.

+In the config/.env file you need to add another field that contains the interface of your pc that is connected to the internet (perform 'ip a' to find out more).

+INTERFACE=<name of interface>

 Open a new tab and go to scripts/bw_limit directory.
 Execute the script: